Lingaro/magento2-module-codegen/README.md

 `customerAttributes` - creates data patches which add custom attributes to customer entity

+`categoryAttributes` - creates data patches which add custom attributes to category entity along with ui_component needed to render these attributes

 `emailTemplate` - creates a system e-mail template with class for sending it and config for allowing admin to customize it

 `eventObserver` - creates event observer for given event